 Instant Breakdown: Reading the Binary Behind the Slash

 Take 192.168.10.0/26.
-In binary the last octet reads 00|000000 — the pipe marks the /26 boundary.
+In binary the last octet reads 00|000000.
+The pipe marks the /26 boundary.
 Left of it is network, right is host.
-Set host bits to all zeroes for the network address (.0), all ones for broadcast (.63), and everything between — .1 through .62 — is your 62-host usable range.
-If you can spot that boundary in binary you can subnet any prefix in your head.
+Set host bits to all zeroes for the network address (.0), all ones for broadcast (.63), and everything between (.1 through .62) is your 62-host usable range.
+Spot that boundary in binary and you can subnet any prefix in your head.

 Common Gotchas When Subnetting in Production